 2. Assess required business capabilities

-3. Identify three experiments based on the two steps above
+3. Identify a number of experiments based on the two steps above

 4. Implement the identified experiments in parallel during the quarter